ashishagrawal-as/mistral-7b-v03-instruct/README.md

 # Model Card for Mistral-7B-Instruct-v0.3

+###

+> [!IMPORTANT]
+> ❗
+> We recommend using `mistral_common` for tokenization as the transformers tokenizer has not been tested by the Mistral team and might give incorrect results.

+---

 The Mistral-7B-Instruct-v0.3 Large Language Model (LLM) is an instruct fine-tuned version of the Mistral-7B-v0.3.

 Mistral-7B-v0.3 has the following changes compared to [Mistral-7B-v0.2](https://huggingface.co/mistralai/Mistral-7B-Instruct-v0.2/edit/main/README.md)